-Semester(s): 2 Prerequisite: None Grade Level(s): 9, 10 Honors Biology features an expanded curriculum and more in depth laboratory investigations wherein students will explore the structure and interrelationships of living organisms.
-Areas of study include cellular biology, the molecular basis of heredity, inheritance and adaptation, interdependence of organisms, matter, energy, and organization of living things, and biological responses from molecules to organisms.
+Honors Biology Semester(s): 2 Prerequisite: None Grade Level(s): 9, 10

+Honors Biology features an expanded curriculum and more in-depth laboratory investigations wherein students will explore the structure and the interrelationships of living organisms.
+Areas of study include cellular biology, the molecular basis of heredity, inheritance and adaptation, the interdependence of organisms, matter, energy, and organization of living things, and biological responses from molecules to organisms.
 Emphasis is placed on the science and engineering practices through laboratory investigations, problem-based projects, and collaborative grouping.

-30243S1/30243S2 AP Biology Semester(s): 2
+AP Biology

-Prerequisite: Biology and Chemistry
+Semester(s): 2 Prerequisite: Biology and Chemistry Grade Level(s): 10, 11, 12

-AP Biology cultivates cultivates students' understanding of biology through inquiry-based investigations as they explore the following topics evolution, cellular processes-energy and communication, genetics, information transfer, ecology, and interactions.
-Hands-on laboratory work with an emphasis on inquiry-based investigations provide students with opportunities to apply the science practices.
+AP Biology cultivates students' understanding of biology through inquiry-based investigations as they explore topics such as evolution, energetics, information storage and transfer, and system interactions.